-2. Swing phase and Stem phase the Swing phase starts when body loses contact with Horse and the hands are the only point of contact; the Stem phase starts when the Center of Gravity (CoG) is above the supporting surface

-3. Lowering phase starts after the point of maximum elevation
+1. 2.
+Energy phase Swing phase and Stem phase starts in seat astride and includes the backswing the Swing phase starts when body loses contact with Horse and the hands are the only point of contact; the Stem phase starts when the Center of Gravity (CoG) is above the supporting surface 3.
+Lowering phase starts after the point of maximum elevation 4.

-4..
 Landing phase starts when touching the Horse and ends in backward seat

 1. From the seat astride with the hands on the handles, the Vaulter generates energy by taking the legs forward and up, and then swinging the legs down and backward while moving the upper body forward and down.
-The hands are on the handles.